What is the deadline for the application?

 Do I need to have a driver’s license?

-While a lack of valid driver’s license will not prevent us from hiring a strongly qualified candidate, it is definitely preferred.
+While a lack of valid driver’s license for at least two years will not prevent us from hiring a strongly qualified candidate, it is definitely preferred.
 The role of Hands of Hope House Parent involves a great deal of transportation of children to appointments.
-Generally, a home can support only one Hands of Hope House Parent without a license, as this places a greater driving burden on the other House Parents.
+Generally, a home can support only one Hands of Hope House Parent without a valid license for at least two years, as this places a greater driving burden on the other House Parents.

 I am on a Student Visa.
 Can I apply?